 100% Traceability to the Plantation for GAR-owned mills

 At the end of 2017, we achieved full Traceability to the Plantation (TTP) for all GAR-owned mills.
 We are now working with over 400 third-party supplier mills to help them complete full TTP by end-2020.
+As of end 2018, over 50 third-party suppliers have reported full TTP.
+Together with GAR-owned mills, this means that we have achieved over 60 percent full TTP for our palm supply chain.

 Mapping the entire supply chain directly to the plantation enables us to better know the plantation owners, workers, farmers and intermediaries involved in supplying our raw materials.
 Our aim is to ensure that our entire supply chain is operating in line with our sustainability commitments.
 To help suppliers do that, we need to learn who and where they are and how they already perform against our requirements.